 The Palm Beach County Sheriff’s Office (PBSO) Alternative Intervention Services (AIS) provides quality intervention services in an effort to promote optimal functioning of local youth.

-The purpose of the unit is to provide support and resources to youth and their families residing in the unincorporated areas of Palm Beach County.
+The purpose of the unit is to provide support and resources to youth and their families residing in PBSO districts.
 The unit does not provide crisis intervention and is not a treatment provider.
-However, AIS does provide programs designed to assess and address the academic, emotional, and practical needs of local youth and their families.
+However, AISU does provide programs designed to assess and address the academic, emotional, and practical needs of local youth and their families.
 For example, our Youth Intervention Program provides case management services to students who are in need of assistance in addressing academic underachievement and truancy.

 TRUANCY INTERDICTION PROGRAM